 Arkansas – There is a very old saying that still circulates today that states, “If you give an inch, they will take a mile.”
 It would be wise for Arkansas legislators, voters, and the courts to keep this old saying in mind while considering HB 1236 (ftp://www.arkleg.state.ar.us/Bills/2017R/Public/HB1236.pdf).
 The bill would essentially make it a crime for anyone to distribute a video or dash cam recording of a police officer being killed in the line of duty.
+Read more from here, to learn more about dashcams and how they could help you.
 The concept is easy to understand.
 The video is released either by the department, a freedom of information request, or a copy slips into the media.
 Once there, it takes no time for the video to end up on social media, online video sites, and just about anywhere the Internet reaches.
 The video that is the driving force behind HB1236 has been published by almost all major news outlets in the United States, the United Kingdom, and dozens of other countries.
 Agree or not, the fact is the video is viewed as news and news that people want to watch.

 Regardless of where you stand on the video being released, two things are clear.
 First, the video is terrible for the family to see over-and-over again on the Internet.
 Nobody will deny that it is likely hurtful, brings up anger and frustration for the family, and makes it difficult to heal and move forward with life.
 The second thing to consider is that the video was released under Arkansas’ Freedom of Information Act – an act designed to ensure the government does not hide, cover up, conceal, and keep information from the public that the public has a right to know.